willowtreeapps/react-formable/README.md

 ### Showing errors

-Ok, this is all good and well.
+Ok, this is all well and good.
 Holy cow tho, those forms can get nested!
 How are we expected to get and display these error messages?

 Forms have you covered.
 Your first resource (if you ever need it), is `fieldErrors`.
-This object mirrors your `fieldValues` object, however instead of values, you have arrays of strings representing errors.
+This object mirrors your `fieldValues` object; however, instead of values, you have arrays of strings representing errors.
 With that said, it would be a huge pain to have to go through that entire tree to get a simple list of errors in your forms.
-To aid with that, there is a flattened down uniq list of errors called... `errors`.
+To aid with that, there is a flattened down unique list of errors cleverly named... `errors`.

-How could we go displaying these errors? `onChange` we would save our form's serialized value to some internal state.
-With each render we would manually pass down the error messages to the corresponding inputs.
+How could we go displaying these errors?
+With `onChange` we would save our form's serialized values to some internal state.
+With each render we would manually pass down the error messages to their corresponding inputs.
 Sound tedious?
-It really is, thats why we made helper functions to do this for you, `showFieldErrors` and `clearFieldErrors`.
+It really is; that's why we made some helper functions to do this for you: `showFieldErrors` and `clearFieldErrors`.
 This will automatically save your form to state and pass down the appropriate errors to the appropriate fields.
-Here is an example usage.
+Here is an example usage:

 ```js
 class App extends React.Component {